What are the aims of this leaflet?

-The mites that cause scabies are tiny parasites, smaller than a pinhead.
+The mites that cause scabies are tiny parasites (an organism – a parasite that lives on or inside another organism – the host) which are smaller than a pinhead.
 They are usually spread by direct skin-to-skin contact with someone who already has scabies and sometimes, but rarely, from shared clothing, towels or bedding.
-People affected by scabies have an average of about a dozen adult mites on their skin; a few carry many more.
-Anyone can get scabies.
-Rarely, a variant of scabies called crusted scabies (Norwegian scabies) can occur in patients who have a poor immune system or who are elderly and ill due to other conditions.
-There are thousands of scabies mites on the skin in this variant and it is highly contagious.
+People affected by scabies have an average of about a dozen adult mites on/in their skin; a few may carry many more.
+Anyone can get scabies as it is very easily spread between people.
+It is not caused by being dirty or unhygienic.

 Is scabies hereditary?

-What does scabies look like?
+What does scabies feel and look like?

 How is the diagnosis of scabies made?

 The clinician will usually be able to diagnose scabies based on the history provided and examination of the skin.
 You may have been in contact with someone who has been diagnosed with scabies and has the typical symptoms.

 Can scabies be cured?

 Yes, with the right treatment, it clears up quickly and completely; but if it is not treated, scabies can last for months or even years.
 Prompt treatment of all those affected, and any possible contact, is required to manage symptoms and prevent complications and spread.

 The best way to treat scabies and avoid recurrence is to ensure that all family members, friends, and other close contacts (see below) are treated correctly at the same time, even if symptoms are not present.